G0PLY/DCLXVI/README.md

 Prebuilt Version:
 Download Diablo_DCLXVI.7z
-You will need a Diablo CD to use this.
+(You will need a Diablo CD to use this).

 Needed for Prebuilt or Source to work;
 The following files are not included in this download: